 Differing from a traditional cruise, to sail in the Galapagos ships must not exceed 100 guests and must be Ecuadorian owned and crewed, creating an intimate and destination focused trip.
 Excursions are operated by zodiacs, landing on the islands' sandy beaches and rocky shores, providing the opportunity to explore a number of islands accompanied by expert guides.
 You'll be able to see the range of the wildlife that inhabits the archipelago and, importantly, the differences between the islands.

-The common northern route includes visits to the younger islands and offers the chance to see the particularly cute Galapagos penguin, whilst the western routes include islands which are greener and offer better birding opportunities.
+The common western route includes visits to the younger islands and offers the chance to see the particularly cute Galapagos penguin, whilst the central and northern routes include islands which are greener and offer better birding opportunities.
 On most itineraries you'll see giant tortoises, marine iguanas, sea lions, frigatebirds and blue footed boobies, all of which are completely unafraid of humans, so wildlife viewing will feel like you're starring in your own Attenborough documentary.

 With so much on offer during a Galapagos itinerary the appeal of the destination is broad.
 The excellent snorkelling and relatively warm water (a wet suit is recommend and often provided complimentary) means it appeals to sun seekers and wildlife enthusiasts who want to explore.
 It's also a fantastic destination for multi-generational travel, with so much to see and do keeping all ages entertained.